axelvaldez/radical-companies/_posts/3-radical-model/radical-foundation/2023-05-01-meaning-and-belonging-happen-in-community.markdown

   </div>

 <h1>Isolation</h1>
- <p>The opposite to belonging is isolation, loneliness.
+ <p>The opposite of belonging is isolation, loneliness.
 The <span class="_paradigm">Fiat</span> system&rsquo;s drive to divide and conquer has gone overboard and has come down to individuals.
 It negatively affects the health of individuals and society.</p>
   <div class="_citation">
    <p>Loneliness is more than just a bad feeling.
 When people are socially disconnected, their risk of anxiety and depression increases.
 So does their risk of heart disease (29%), dementia (50%), and stroke (32%).
 The increased risk of premature death associated with social disconnection is comparable to smoking daily&mdash;and maybe even greater than the risk associated with obesity.</p>
    <p id="_signature">Vivek Murthy, US Surgeon General, New York Times<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>